 Mr. Gruen has performed market and economic research for antitrust, rent control, and condemnation and zoning-related litigation.
 He has given deposition and trial testimony.

 Mr. Gruen has taught market and real estate economic analysis for the Urban Land Institute’s Real Estate Development School and guest lectured at universities and been a frequent speaker at professional conferences.
 He is a contributing author to the Urban Land Institute’s textbook; Real Estate Market Analysis: Methods and Case Studies.
 His article, “Takings, Just Compensation and the Efficient Use of Land, Urban and Environmental Resources” was published in The Urban Lawyer, the National Quarterly on State and Local Government Law.
 Other articles he has authored or co-authored include “The Shortfall in the Production of Housing and Its Effects”, Economic Development Journal; “Reinventing Malls for What You Can’t Get Online”, Economic Development Now; “Avoiding Pitfalls of Public-Private Partnerships”, Economic Development Now; and “Transit Stations Influence Residential Property Values”, Urban Land.

 Mr. Gruen earned a B.A. with honors from the University of Chicago and a J.D. from DePaul University College of Law.
-He is licensed as an attorney at law in the State of Illinois.
-He is also a Licensed Real Estate Managing Broker in Illinois.
-He has served on Urban Land Institute’s Office and Industrial Park Council and Small Scale Development Council.
-He is a member of the International Council of Economic Development.
+He is a licensed attorney at law in the State of Illinois.
+He is a licensed Illinois Real Estate Broker.
 He is a member of the Lambda Alpha Honorary Land Economics Society.